mamacneil/NutrientFishbase/README.md

 While fish traits are directly linked to where and what fish eat, these characteristics are known to be correlated among related species, resulting in phylogenetically-predictable nutrient content ([Vaitla **et al** 2018](https://www.nature.com/articles/s41467-018-06199-w)).
 Therefore, we  included phylogenetic relatedness within the correlation structure of our statistical model (see *Model structure* below), using a recently-developed phylogenetic tree for all marine fishes ([Rabosky et al. 2013](https://www.nature.com/articles/ncomms2958)).

-Lastly, samples of fish tissue in our nutrients database included nuisance parameters (things that influence sample collection but are not of direct interest), including the tissue type (muscle, whole, whole/parts, unkown; FO) and preparation (wet, dry, unknown; PR).
+Lastly, samples of fish tissue in our nutrients database included nuisance parameters (things that influence sample collection but are not of direct interest), including the tissue type (muscle, whole, whole/parts, unknown; FO) and preparation (wet, dry, unknown; PR).

 ## Model structure